 Data widgets can be created based on a template.
-A template is a pre-defined widget based on common requirements.
-You can still change the look and feel of a widget based on a Template.
+Widget templates are pre-defined, but you can still change the look and feel of a widget based on a Template.

 1] From the New Widget column, click Templates across the top menu.

 3] To locate a specific template by title, either scroll through the list or type the title into the search box at the top and hit Enter.